I was always interested in finances. I learnt that handling and moving of money in the right way makes more money.

 Rich Dad Poor Dad-This will teach you difference between assets and liabilities

-White Coat Investor’s Financial Boot Camp-This gives all the steps to get your finances in order.
+The White Coat Investor’s Financial Boot Camp: A 12-Step High-Yield Guide to Bring Your Finances up to Speed-This gives all the steps to get your finances in order.
 The steps are at the end of the audio book.

 Physician Philosophers guide to Personal Finance-I read this but this is mainly if you have student loans.